UoB-COMSM0110/2024-group-5/README.md

 - Looking at the UI and seeing if any of the elements do anything/or if they are just graphics. e.g. is the "System Map" a button
 - The UI for the setting menu is ugly
 - "Continue" button when you die  doesn't do anything
-- How do I move??
-Oh when I click I go up, it's like flappy birds
+- Unclear how to move
 - The physics don't feel realistic, shouldn't fall in space
-- Fewer harder to dodge obstacles would be good
+- Fewer hard to dodge obstacles would be good
 - It needs to be clearer which obstacles are good/bad
 - We need a tutorial
-- Force field needs a battery/life line, it is OP atm
+- Force field needs a battery/life line, it makes the game too easy if left unchecked
-- Thruster needs to be on the bottom
+- Thruster needs to be on the bottom of the ship
 - It's need to be more obvious what happens when crashes happen, e.g. a shake/path of spaceship changes
 - Too many obstacles, the screen is too crowded
-- One weapon can destroy the asteroid
-- Other weapon can destroy opponent

 >Kelvin:
 - The accuracy of the cursor is off
 - Shooting too many missiles can break the computer
 - Pressing 'z' during the loading screen causes a NullPointerException